SSWConsulting/angular-super-powers-sydney-nov-2016/README.md

+# Warning: Code not maintained.

+This code was written during a one day course and is available to help students who attended on the day.

+It will not be updated or maintained.

+To attend Angular training check out [FireBootCamp](http://firebootcamp.com)

 # angular-super-powers-sydney-nov-2016

 This is the code written at Angular Super Powers Sydney.
 This repo contains four projects with the sample code we wrote on the day being the `firebootcamp-crm-demo` folder.